 Registered Veterinary Technician

-Primary Function: Under the supervision of the Director of Veterinary Services, cares for the animals under the care of the Medical Department for treatment or surgery, and maintains Veterinary department area and equipment.
+Primary Function: Under the supervision of the Director of Veterinary Services, cares for and treats animals under specialized veterinary care and maintains veterinary department records, area, and equipment.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Prevents disease and infection through the proper administration of health examinations, vaccinations, diets and daily treatment and observation of the animals.
+- Prevent disease and infection through the proper administration of health examinations, vaccinations, diets and daily treatment and observation of the animals.

-- Observes animals in shelter for signs of illness or injury and reports these to Veterinarian, and/or treats per agency protocols and acceptable industry practices.
-Responsible for performing initial physical exam.
+- Observe animals in our care for signs of illness or injury and report these to Veterinarian, and/or treat per agency protocols and acceptable industry practices.

-- Prepares animals for treatment or surgery and assists Veterinarian during treatment or surgery.
+- Prepare animals for treatment or surgery and assist veterinarian during treatment or surgery.

-- Administers medications and/or treatment to animals as directed by the Director of Veterinary Services.
+- Administer medications and/or treatment to animals as directed by the Director of Veterinary Services.

-- Cleans and disinfects animal enclosures under specialized veterinary care as directed by supervisor and as required by department protocol.
+- Clean and disinfect animal enclosures under specialized veterinary care as directed by supervisor and as required by department protocol.

-- Provides accurate and friendly service to the public when advising them of the health of the animals or answering general questions.
+- Provide accurate and friendly service to the public and clients when advising them of the health of the animals or answering general questions.

 - May assist field staff during rescues, cruelty investigations or disasters.

-- Performs other duties, as necessary to improve the functioning of the Veterinary Services Department and the Society as a whole.
+- Perform other duties, as necessary, to improve the functioning of the Veterinary Services Department and the Society as a whole.